Senthil Pandi Sankareswaran* and Mahadevan Krishnan Pages 1 - 11 ( 11 )

-Problem definition: Recently many learning based methods were employed for disease detection and classification but those methods were not suitable for real time due to delayed response and need of pre alignment,labeling.
+Problem Definition: Recently, many learning-based methods were employed for disease detection and classification, but those methods were not suitable for real-time due to delayed response and the need for pre-alignment and labeling.

-Method: The proposed research constructed a deep learning model with Rigid transform and B-Spline transform for medical image registration for an automatic brain tumour finding.
+Methods: The proposed research constructed a deep learning model with Rigid transform and B-Spline transform for medical image registration for an automatic brain tumour finding.
 The proposed research consists of two steps.
-First steps uses Rigid transformation based Convolutional Neural Network and the second step uses B-Spline transform based Convolutional Neural Network.
+The first step uses Rigid transformation based Convolutional Neural Network and the second step uses B-Spline transform-based Convolutional Neural Network.
 The model is trained and tested with 3624 MR (Magnetic Resonance) images to assess the performance.
-The researchers believe that MR images helps in success the treatment of brain tumour people.
+The researchers believe that MR images help in the success of the treatment of patients with brain tumour.

-Result: The result of the proposed method is compared with the Rigid Convolutional Neural Network (CNN), Rigid CNN + Thin-Plat Spline (TPS), Affine CNN, Voxel morph, ADMIR (Affine and Deformable Medical Image Registration) and ANT(Advanced Normalization Tools) using DICE score, average symmetric surface distance (ASD), and Hausdorff distance.
+Results: The result of the proposed method is compared with the Rigid Convolutional Neural Network (CNN), Rigid CNN + Thin-Plat Spline (TPS), Affine CNN, Voxel morph, ADMIR (Affine and Deformable Medical Image Registration) and ANT(Advanced Normalization Tools) using DICE score, Average Symmetric surface Distance (ASD), and Hausdorff distance.